-In the event of a recall, we have reliable notification protocols for our supply chain, stores and customers.
-Control brand recalls trigger an investigation process with our vendors, including root cause analysis and mitigation.
+In the event of a recall, we have reliable notification protocols for our supply chain, stores and We support our pharmacy teams with robust incident management recording and a continuous customers.
+Control brand recalls trigger an investigation process with our vendors, including root quality improvement program.
+Pharmacy incident recording enables our organization to know, cause analysis and mitigation. learn, act and help prevent errors and create greater awareness of the importance of recording In 2022, we executed 28 public food recalls.
+Of those recalls, three (11%) were our in-house near-misses and pharmacy incidents.

-In 2022, we executed 28 public food recalls.
-Of those recalls, three (11%) were our in-house control brand products, and 25 (89%) were national brands.
+control brand products, and 25 (89%) were national brands.
 None of our control brand recalls were determined notable, in terms of scope or customer impact.